 Imagine that you are in a state of agitation stemming from your thoughts.
 Here is what you do:

-If I’m really worked up, it usually takes me 3 or 4 balloons to start feeling like I’ve moved the thoughts out of my body.
+If I’m really worked up, it usually takes me 2 or 3 balloons to start feeling like I’ve moved the thoughts out of my body.
 The idea is that you create enough of a pause in your melodrama to be able to make a conscious choice about what you want to think about.

 You are in control of your next thought, so make it a good one.
 A tiny bit of gratitude can help you hold onto your pause.
 You might try injecting a wish or a dream, something that delights you to think about.

-To take me away from my epic battle, I thought about how fortunate I am to have a car.
+To take me away from my epic battle, I thought about how fortunate I am to have supportive friends and family.
 I’m transported away into new delightful thoughts.
 Take this journey with me.